Are your closets overflowing with reusable bags? You're not alone | CBC News

 Regulations remain in force

-It's been just over a year since Canada banned the manufacture or import of checkout bags and other single-use plastic items under Environment and Climate Change Canada's single-use plastics prohibition regulations.
+It's been just over a year since Canada banned the manufacture or import of checkout bags and other single-use plastic items.

-A ban on their sale was implemented more recently, on Dec.
-20, 2023, but a federal court ruling in November deemed the decision to list plastic items as toxic as "unreasonable and unconstitutional."
+A ban on their sale was implemented last month, but a federal court ruling in November deemed the decision to list plastic items as toxic as "unreasonable and unconstitutional."

 The government is appealing the decision.